-After you get done with these sentences, you'll find a link to our full lesson.
-You can also download the Du Chinese app to study hundreds of lessons all written for you current Chinese reading level.
+After you get done with these sentences, you’ll find a link to our full lesson.
+You can also download the Du Chinese app to study hundreds of lessons all written for your current Chinese reading level.

 To read the entire lesson you can click here

 If you’d like another HSK 4 level reading practice try this lesson

 Are you looking for even more practice?
 You’re in luck.
 We have hundreds of HSK 4 lessons .
 Try out our intermediate and upper intermediate lessons and see how it goes.
 Remember, don’t be afraid to read at a lower level so that you can practice more.
 Reading a larger amount of content at a lower level can help you learn more than a smaller amount at a higher level.